 - 1. Complete 192 credit hours required for graduation, as described in this catalog. - 2.
 Pass two 5-minute typing tests at 60 wpm gross with a maximum of 5 errors. - 3.
 Pass three (3) literary material tests at 180 wpm for five minutes, transcribed at 95 percent accuracy.
 Pass three (3) jury charge material tests at 200 wpm for five minutes, transcribed at 95 percent accuracy.
 Pass three (3) testimony tests at 225 wpm for five minutes, transcribed at 95 percent accuracy. - 4.
 Complete 60 hours of apprenticeship reporting with a licensed reporter.
 A minimum of 10 hours must be deposition hours, 10 hours must be court proceedings hours, and 10 hours must be observation hours.
 Of the 60 hours, 50 hours must be actual writing time. - 5.
 Transcribe a minimum of 40 pages from notes taken at court or a deposition (salable quality). - 6.
-Return all College materials. - 7.
-Complete a financial aid exit interview. - 8.
-Be free of indebtedness to the College. - 9.
+Pass a qualifying examination at 200 wpm. - 7.
+Return all College materials. - 8.
+Complete a financial aid exit interview. - 9.
+Be free of indebtedness to the College. - 10.
 Maintain a minimum CGPA of 2.0.